infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 brew install selenium-server-standalone
 ```

 While for Chrome webdriver you'd need to go to [downloads section](https://sites.google.com/a/chromium.org/chromedriver/downloads), and download **the same version of the driver as is your local Chrome**.
-This is important, because otherwise the tests won't be able to run - if you have v83 of Chrome, your webdriver has to be v83 as well.
+This is important because otherwise, the tests won't be able to run - if you have v83 of Chrome, your webdriver has to be v83 as well.
 Be careful about that when updating your local Chrome.

-After downloading the correct zip file, extract it and move it to local bin directory
+After downloading the correct zip file, extract it and move it to the local bin directory

 ```bash
 mv chromedriver /usr/local/bin
 ```

 Make sure you allow the driver in the MacOS security settings (Preference -> Security).
-You can test if it works by runnning
+You can test if it works by running

 ```bash
 chromedriver --version